yangwenmai/learning-javascript/archive/how-to-write-recursion-like-a-pro.md

 }
 ```

-`zipWith` takes a function and two lists, it iterates over these two lists in parallel and zips each element from two lists together in every iteration, with the provided function being applied to each zip.
+`zipWith` takes a function and two lists, it iterates over these two lists in parallel and zips each element from these two lists together in every iteration, with the provided function being applied to each zip.

 ```python
 # Python